 Dr. Terrance Ruth has been an advocate for public education, serving as a teacher and principal, and is the parent of a son who attends public schools in Wake County.
 Dr. Terrance Ruth has worked in K-12 schools across Florida and in Wake County.
 A former Administrator for Wake county Public Schools, he continues to serve as an Education Consultant to numerous nonprofits.

 Dr. Terrance Ruth has led social justice organizations at the national, state, and local levels with a reputation for being the implementation expert.
 He served as the NC NAACP Executive Director under Dr. Barber and Dr. Spearman and has served as National Director of Programming for the Repairers of the Breach.

-Terrance is a Professor at NCSU and serves as President at Justice Love Foundation.
+Terrance is a Lecturer at NCSU and serves as President at Justice Love Foundation.